 This legendary late-night bar and brasserie has been through something of a revamp over the last few years - all in an effort to return it to its art deco roots.
 Sagely they've kept the walls much the same, still festooned with headshots.
 Membership is required to gain entry, but non-members can make a reservation in advance.
 If you've been to the theatre then show the guys on the door your stub and, if there's enough room, they'll let you in.
 And if you really like what's inside?
 Membership starts at £10 a month, or £100 a year.

 Keep an eye out for cabaret, musical theatre open mic nights, impromptu performances and more - more often than not from West End casts (they often make a beeline for here).
 The restaurant serves modern-European food Tuesday-Saturday evenings from 5pm, with the kitchen headed up by Robert Kusy.

 A perfect spot for a pre or post-theatre meal (£15), dedicated evening out or late night drink (licenced 'til 2.30am)!
 You NEVER know who might make an impromptu performance.

 We're a private members club, and non-members are welcome provided with a reservation made in advance!
 For theatregoers, simply show your ticket to the door post-show for entry to the club.

-We're LGBTQ and family friendly, and even run a 'creative hub' in the daytime, offering free wi-fi and filter coffee to London's creatives, no membership required!
+We're LGBTQI+, family friendly and run a 'creative hub' daytime, offering free wi-fi and coffee to London's creatives.

 |Venue name:||Phoenix Artist Club||Contact:|